 The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-The annual report was approved by the trustees of the charity on 24 ft.
-27 and signed on its behalf by:
+The annual report was approved by the trustees of the charity on 13 August 2024 and signed on its behalf by:

-A Taylor Company Secretary
+Company Secretary